 Create a South of the Border style dinner, while saving time by using a slow cooker.

-- 2 cans (10 ounces each) mild or hot enchilada sauce, divided
+- 2 10 oz. cans mild or hot enchilada sauce, divided

 - 2 teaspoons ground cumin

 - ½ teaspoon salt

 - 8 Package of enchilada-size tortillas (16 ounces)

 - 1-16 oz. can Reduced-sodium black beans, rinsed and drained

 - 1 large onion (about 12 ounces), chopped (2 cups)